polterguy/polterguy.github.io/tutorials/getting-started/index.md

 The first time you visit your server, it will take some time, since the nGinx proxy container will generate an SSL certificate from LetsEncrypt, to ensure you have an encrypted HTTPS channel for both your backend and your frontend.
-This nGinx proxy server will also automatically take care of renewals of your certificate, and provide sane defaults for you, when installing the certificate.
+The nGinx proxy server will also automatically take care of renewals of your certificate, and provide sane defaults for you, when installing the certificate.